-1 SECTION 3.
-ISSUING A SUBPOENA.
-When a party presents a subpoena issued 2 from a court of record of a foreign jurisdiction to a clerk of court in the [county or district] in 3 which discovery sought under the subpoena may be conducted under the laws of this state, the 4 clerk shall immediately issue a subpoena to the person to whom the subpoena is directed and 5 incorporate the terms used in the foreign jurisdiction subpoena.
-6 Comment 7 8 The term "Court of Record" was chosen to exclude non-court of record proceedings from 9 the ambit of the Act.
-The committee felt that extending the Act to such proceedings as 10 arbitrations would be a significant expansion that might generate resistence to the Act.
-A "Court 11 of Record" includes anyone who is authorized to issue a subpoena under the laws of that state, 12 which usually includes an attorney of record for a party in the proceeding.
-13 14 The term "Presented" to a clerk of court includes delivering to or filing.
-Presenting a 15 subpoena to the clerk of court in the foreign jurisdiction, so that a subpoena is then issued in the 16 name of the foreign jurisdiction, is the necessary act that invokes the jurisdiction of the foreign 17 jurisdiction, which in turn makes the newly issued subpoena both enforceable and challengeable 18 in the foreign jurisdiction.
-19 20 The committee envisions the standard procedure under this section will become as 21 follows, using as an example a case filed in Kansas where the witness to be deposed lives in 22 Ohio: A lawyer of record for a party in the action pending in Kansas will issue a subpoena in 23 Kansas (the same way lawyers in Kansas routinely issue subpoenas in pending actions).
-That 24 lawyer will then check with the clerk's office, in the Ohio county or district in which the witness 25 to be deposed lives, to obtain a copy of its subpoena form (the clerk's office will usually have a 26 Web page explaining its forms and procedures).
-The lawyer will then prepare an Ohio subpoena 27 so that it has the same terms as the Kansas subpoena.
-The lawyer will then hire a process server 28 (or local counsel) in Ohio, who will take the completed and executed Kansas subpoena and the 29 completed but not yet executed Ohio subpoena to the clerk's office in Ohio.
-The clerk of court, 30 upon being given the Kansas subpoena, will then issue the identical Ohio subpoena ("issue" 31 includes signing, stamping, and assigning a docket number).
-The process server will pay any 32 necessary filing fees, and then serve the Ohio subpoena (with a list of all parties and counsel of 33 record) on the deponent in accordance with Ohio law.
+The term "Court of Record" was chosen to exclude non-court of record proceedings from the ambit of the Act.
+The committee felt that extending the Act to such proceedings as arbitrations would be a significant expansion that might generate resistence to the Act.
+A "Court of Record" includes anyone who is authorized to issue a subpoena under the laws of that state, which usually includes an attorney of record for a party in the proceeding.

+The term "Presented" to a clerk of court includes delivering to or filing.
+Presenting a subpoena to the clerk of court in the discovery state, so that a subpoena is then issued in the name of the discovery state, is the necessary act that invokes the jurisdiction of the discovery state, which in turn makes the newly issued subpoena both enforceable and challengeable in the discovery state.

+The committee envisions the standard procedure under this section will become as follows, using as an example a case filed in Kansas (the trial state) where the witness to be deposed lives in Ohio (the discovery state): A lawyer of record for a party in the action pending in Kansas will issue a subpoena in Kansas (the same way lawyers in Kansas routinely issue subpoenas in pending actions).
+That lawyer will then check with the clerk's office, in the Ohio county or district in which the witness to be deposed lives, to obtain a copy of its subpoena form (the clerk's office will usually have a Web page explaining its forms and procedures).
+The lawyer will then prepare an Ohio subpoena so that it has the same terms as the Kansas subpoena.
+The lawyer will then hire a process server (or local counsel) in Ohio, who will take the completed and executed Kansas subpoena and the completed but not yet executed Ohio subpoena to the clerk's office in Ohio.
+The clerk of court, upon being given the Kansas subpoena, will then issue the identical Ohio subpoena ("issue" includes signing, stamping, and assigning a docket number).

+The process server will pay any necessary filing fees, and then serve the Ohio subpoena (with a list of all parties and counsel of record) on the deponent in accordance with Ohio law.

 The advantages of this process are readily apparent.
 The act of the clerk of court is ministerial, yet is sufficient to invoke the jurisdiction of the discovery state over the deponent.
 The only documents that need to be presented to the clerk of court in the discovery state are the subpoena issued in the trial state and the draft subpoena of the discovery state.
-There is no need
+There is no need to hire local counsel to have the subpoena issued in the discovery state, and there is no need to present the matter to a judge in the discovery state before the subpoena can be issued.
+In effect, the clerk of court in the discovery state simply reissues the subpoena of the trial state, and the new subpoena is then served on the deponent in accordance with the laws of the discovery state.
+The process is simple and efficient, costs are kept to a minimum, and local counsel and judicial participation are unnecessary to have the subpoena issued and served in the discovery state.